router5/router5.github.io/_guides/configuring-routes.md

 - `defaultRoute`: the default route, see [navigation guide](/docs/navigation.html).
 - `defaultParams`: the default route params.
 - `base`: specify the base path of your application.
+- `trailingSlash`: set to a truthy value for allowing optional trailing slashes

 __Routes__ can be: